Modeling non-stationarities in high-frequency financial time series: A compound Poisson type model

-A Monte Carlo simulation of the model described above was performed by considering a trading day divided into a number of intervals of length $w=3,5,10,30,300$ s.
-The parameters $\hat{\lambda}_i$, $\hat{\mu}_i$ and $\hat{\sigma}^2_i$ were estimated as explained above.
+A first Monte Carlo simulation of the (D$\lambda$)-model was performed by considering a trading day divided into a number of intervals of length $w=3,5,10,30,300$ s.
+The parameters $\hat{\lambda}_i$, $\hat{\mu}_i$ and $\tilde{\sigma}^2_i$ were estimated as explained above.
+Note that we use the unbiased estimator $\tilde{\sigma}_i$ from (\ref{eq:1}).
 In the following, we shall focus on estimates based on the FTSE MIB index.
-Fig. \ref{Fig:HistMP3} displays the histogram of simulated returns and can be compared to Fig. \ref{Fig:HistIndice}.
-In Fig. \ref{Fig:Convergenza}, we empirically show that the simulation gives a better fit for the empirical returns of the index as $w$ vanishes.
+Fig \ref{Fig:HistMP3} displays the histogram of simulated returns and can be compared to Fig \ref{Fig:HistIndice}.
+In Fig \ref{Fig:Convergenza}, we empirically show that the simulation gives a better fit for the empirical returns of the index as $w$ becomes smaller.
 This is an encouraging result meaning that it will be useful to study the convergence of the approximation by means of measure-theoretical probabilistic methods.
-In order to show that this approximation is able to reproduce the stylized facts described above, Fig. \ref{Fig:ScalingMP} shows the scaling relations discussed in section \ref{SubSecFTSEMIBIndex} for the simulation with $w=10$ s.
-One can see from Fig. \ref{Fig:ScalingMP}(b) that an OLS index estimate $\hat{\alpha}_L=1.59$ is recovered from the simulation instead of 1.72 for the real index.
-The scaling given in Eqs. \eqref{Eq:scaling1}, \eqref{Eq:scaling2} is presented in Fig. \ref{Fig:ScalingMP}(c), one can see that the approximate scaling still holds for the simulated data.
-In Fig. \ref{Fig:LeverageMP3}, we can see that there is no clear leverage effect in the simulated data as in the real case.
-Finally, in Fig. \ref{Fig:MP_gammaNDt300}, for the simulated time series, we repeat the same analysis presented in Fig. \ref{Fig:GammaNgDt300}.
-Given that, by construction, the non-stationary behavior of the simulated data is modeled on the non-stationary behavior of the real data, it is no surprise to find a good qualitative match between the two analyses (see Figs. \ref{Fig:GammaNgDt300},\ref{Fig:MP_gammaNDt300}).
+In order to show that this approximation is able to reproduce the approximate stylized facts described above, Fig \ref{Fig:ScalingMP} shows the scaling relations discussed in section \ref{SubSecFTSEMIBIndex} for the simulation with $w=10$ s.
+The null hypothesis of normal distribution has been tested with the Kolmogorov-Smirnov, the Jarque-Bera and the Lilliefors test.
+The results reported in Table \ref{Fig14a} show that the null hypothesis is always rejected.

+One can see from Fig \ref{Fig:ScalingMP}(b) that an OLS index estimate $\hat{\alpha}_L=1.59$ is recovered from the simulation instead of 1.72 for the real index.
+The scaling given in Eqs. \eqref{Eq:scaling1}, \eqref{Eq:scaling2} is presented in Fig \ref{Fig:ScalingMP}(c), one can see that the approximate scaling still holds for the simulated data.
+The null hypothesis of identical distribution has been tested with the Kolmogorov-Smirnov test, and the results have been shown in Table \ref{Tab:Fig14c}.
+It is worth noting that the null hypothesis of identical distribution is always rejected but the statistical value is very near to the critical value.

+In Fig \ref{Fig:LeverageMP3}, we can see that there is no clear leverage effect in the simulated data as in the real case.
+Finally, in Fig \ref{Fig:MP_gammaNDt300}, for the simulated time series, we repeat the same analysis presented in Fig \ref{Fig:GammaNgDt300}.
+Given that, by construction, the non-stationary behavior of the simulated data is modeled on the non-stationary behavior of the real data, it is no surprise to find a qualitative match between the two analyses (see Figs. \ref{Fig:GammaNgDt300},\ref{Fig:MP_gammaNDt300}).